grafana/jsonnet-libs/f5-bigip-mixin/README.md

 | Audit logs            | LOG_SOURCE_SHELL(79)        | Shell commands logs.                                                              | `user`, `local0`             |

-F5 logs are disabled by default in the `config.libsonnet` and can be updated by setting `enableLokiLogs` to `true`.
+Big IP logs are disabled by default in the `config.libsonnet` and can be updated by setting `enableLokiLogs` to `true`.
 Then run `make` again to regenerate the dashboard:

 ```
 {